1. Home

 3. Difficulty in Weight-bearing: Experiencing challenges while walking or bearing weight on the affected limb is a common sign of a stress fracture.

-4. Restricted Joint Movement: There might be a limited range of motion or stiffness in the joints near the fracture site.
+4. Restricted Joint Movement: The joints near the fracture site might have a limited range of motion or stiffness.

 Stress fracture pain is distinct from other types of pain, such as the soreness that follows intense exercise or the discomfort associated with arthritis.
 Muscle soreness typically arises after new or rigorous physical activity and fades within a few days.
 Arthritis pain generally improves with mild physical activity.